-- A 152,221 square foot Costco Wholesale Warehouse retail store in a stand-alone building; - A 115,000 square foot block of retail spaces that would include current Mall tenants Burlington Coat Factory and Marshalls; - 73,750 square feet of retail space in six buildings of various sizes, which appear to be clustered around a plaza; - A 14,500 square foot food hall; - A 48,000 square foot theater, - A 12.45-acre portion of land for residential consisting of approximately 450 units of multifamily residential and 50 townhomes; - A 150-room hotel; and - 1,964 surface and parking deck spaces for the commercial and hotel uses.
+A 152,221 square foot Costco Wholesale Warehouse retail store in a stand-alone building;

+- A 115,000 square foot block of retail spaces that would include current Mall tenants Burlington Coat Factory and Marshalls; - A cluster of buildings at the southeast portion of the site that appear to be grouped around a pedestrian plaza, consisting of - o 73,750 square feet of retail space in six buildings of various sizes; - o A 14,500 square foot food hall; and - A 48,000 square foot theater.

+- 12.45 acres at the southwest portion of the site consisting of - approximately 405 units of multifamily residential with 516 surface parking spaces and 7 covered spaces; and - o Fifty 3-story townhomes.